 If you prefer something more traditional, Rita’s Smorrebrod is a lovely local spot serving up Denmark’s famous open ryebread sandwiches to eat-in or takeaway.
 Prices start from just 14DKK (only £1.50!) and there’s plenty of veggie, meat and fish options to choose from or you can even style your own.

 This outstanding pizzeria is another local favourite in the heart of Vesterbro.
 You know it’s going to be good when there are no other tourists in sight!
 Pizzas start at 105DKK (£12) and are delicious and HUGE!
 The friendly staff will even set you up a doggy bag for whatever you can’t finish – perfect for breakfast or lunch the next day.

-I’ve been obsessed with Vietnamese food ever since visiting a few years back and am always on the hunt for authentic cuisine.
+I’ve been obsessed with Vietnamese food ever since touring the country a few years back, and am always on the hunt for authentic cuisine.
 From the coloured plastic chairs outside of District Tonkin, to the delicious fried spring rolls and bun bo nam bo, it’s almost like being back in the bustling streets of Hanoi.